Creating SNMP and PowerShell Credentials for Windows Devices

 7. Click the [Save] button in the Dynamic Application Alignment modal page to align the Dynamic Application and the credential to the device.

-Once you have aligned the "Microsoft: Windows Server Discovery" Dynamic Application, an event will be generated with the network name of the cluster.
+Once you have aligned the "Microsoft: Windows Server Cluster Discovery" Dynamic Application, an event will be generated with the network name of the cluster.
 The "Microsoft: Windows Server Create Windows Cluster Virtual Device" Run Book action will execute and create a virtual device with the name of the cluster.
 The necessary Dynamic Applications will automatically align to the virtual device, and the cluster DCM tree will then be created over the next few polling cycles.

 Discovering Devices with the Microsoft: Windows Server Discovery Template